eddie-energy/architecture/arc42/03-context-and-scope/prerequisites/access-to-historical-data/access-to-historical-data.md

 title: Access to Historical Data
 ---

-## Eligible party registration to Regional Data-sharing Infrastructure
+## Eligible party Access to Regional Data-sharing Infrastructure

 To access historical validated data, the EDDIE Framework relies on interactions with the Regional Data-sharing Infrastructure.
 The Regional Data-sharing Infrastructure might operate differently in each country.
 For this reason, the necessary interactions with the supported Regional Data-sharing Infrastructures are documented below.